flengyel/urn/README.md

-The idea to define economic class dominance as a population-dependent income transfer (as opposed to a fixed working wage) from a dominant class to a dominated class was inspired by a New York
-Times article of December 26, 2009, entitled [At Tiny Rates, Saving Money Costs Investors](http://www.nytimes.com/2009/12/26/your-money/26rates.html).
+The idea to define economic class dominance as a population-dependent income transfer (as opposed to a fixed working wage) from a dominant class to a dominated class was inspired by a New York Times article of December 26, 2009, entitled "[At Tiny Rates, Saving Money Costs Investors](http://www.nytimes.com/2009/12/26/your-money/26rates.html)."
 The Times reported that "...risk-averse investors are effectively financing a second bailout of financial institutions, many of which have also raised fees and interest rates on credit cards."
 William H. Gross of Pimco was quoted. "...a significant part